 - I (Roman numeral) indicates that it was the first enzyme of that type isolated from E. coli RY13.

 - Bam HI is isolated from the H strain of Bacillus amyloliquefaciens.

-- Sau3A is isolated from Staphylococcus aureas strain 3A.
+- Sau3A is separated from Staphylococcus aureus strain 3A.

-Some restriction enzymes also cut the DNA to form “blunt” ends (without single-stranded tails), which can also be inserted into the target DNA by the action of DNA ligase.
+Some restriction enzymes also cut the DNA to form “blunt” ends (without single-stranded tails), which can also be inserted into the target DNA by DNA ligase.